sryze/ping/README.md

 Running
 -------

-Use of raw sockets usually requires administrative privileges, therefore you'll need to run `ping` as root:
+Use of raw sockets usually requires administrative privileges, therefore you will need to run `ping` as root:

 ```sh
 sudo ./ping google.com
 ```

-There are way to make it runnable without root privileges but depends on your system.
-In particular, that can be achieved by setting the `suid` bit on the executable file and changing its owner to `root`:
+There is also a way to make it run without typing `sudo` every time: set the `suid` bit on the executable and change its owner to `root`:

 ```sh
 sudo chmod +s ./ping